OpenShot/openshot-qt/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Need information, instructions, or help with OpenShot?
-Please verify this question
-       has not already been asked: https://github.com/OpenShot/openshot-qt/issues
+about: 'Need information, instructions, or help with OpenShot?
+Please verify this question has not already been asked: https://github.com/OpenShot/openshot-qt/issues'
-labels: Question
 title: Give your question a descriptive title
+labels: question
+assignees: ''

 ---